Fluxoid solitons in superconducting tapered tubes and bottlenecks: Introduction

-We consider a thin hollow cylinder at temperature $T$ made of a diffusive superconducting material such as Aluminum, with a zero-temperature superconducting coherence length $\xi_0$, a bulk critical temperature $T^0_C$ and a zero-temperature bulk pairing $\Delta_0\approx 1.764 k_BT_C^0$ \cite{Tinkham:96}.
+\sect{Model and methods} We consider a thin hollow cylinder at temperature $T$ made of a diffusive single-band, $s$-wave superconducting material such as Aluminum, with a zero-temperature superconducting coherence length $\xi_0$, a bulk critical temperature $T^0_C$ and a zero-temperature bulk pairing $\Delta_0\approx 1.764 k_BT_C^0$ \cite{Tinkham:96}.
 We assume that the radius of the thin-walled tube $R(z)$ varies along the axial direction, as shown in Fig. \ref{fig1}, so that $R(z\to\pm\infty) = R_\pm$.
 This geometrical variation is concentrated in a region that we call the bottleneck, of length $L_b$.
 We distinguish between short bottlenecks with $L_b\lesssim \xi_0$, modelled with a $\tanh(z/L_b)$ profile for $R(z)$, and long bottlenecks with $L_b\gg \xi_0$, dubbed tapered tubes and modelled with a linear $R(z)$ profile.
-An axial magnetic field $\bm{B}=B_z\hat{\bm{z}}$ is applied to the tube, so that the magnetic flux at each $z$ section reads $\Phi(z) = \pi R(z)^2 B_z$, with $\Phi(z\to\pm\infty) = \Phi_\pm$.
+An axial magnetic field $\bm{B}=B_z\hat{\bm{z}}$ is applied to the tube,\footnote{We neglect the pair-breaking effect due to the Zeeman coupling, since for fluxes $\Phi\sim \Phi_0$ and realistic radii $R\gtrsim 50$nm in typical materials such as Aluminum, it is much weaker than the orbital pair-breaking of the LP effect.} so that the magnetic flux at each $z$ section reads $\Phi(z) = \pi R(z)^2 B_z$, with $\Phi(z\to\pm\infty) = \Phi_\pm$.
 This defines a local fluxoid number $n(z) = \lfloor\Phi(z)/\Phi_0\rceil\in\mathbbm{Z}$, with asymptotic values $n(z\to\pm\infty) = n_\pm$.
 A ``fluxoid mismatch'' is defined as a non-zero integer $\delta n=n_+-n_-$.
-The tube wall thickness is considered to be much smaller than the London penetration length $\lambda_L$, so that the magnetic field is assumed unscreened and spatially uniform.\footnote{Note that the small thickness typically renormalizes the bulk superconductor coherence length, so that $\xi_0$ may depend on tube wall thickness.}
+The tube wall thickness is considered to be much smaller than the London penetration length $\lambda_L$, so that the magnetic field is assumed unscreened and spatially uniform.\footnote{Note that the small thickness typically renormalizes the bulk superconductor coherence length, so that $\xi_0$ may depend on tube wall thickness.} Zeeman is neglected.